aminesayagh/Zec-Data-Parsing/readme.md

 ## Introduction

-The Zod Data Parsing and schema declaration Library is designed to bring the robust schema definition and validation capabilities similar to those in the Zod library (JavaScript) to PHP applications.
+The Zec Data Parsing and schema declaration Library is designed to bring the robust schema definition and validation capabilities similar to those in the Zec library (JavaScript) to PHP applications.
 This library offers flexible, modular, and extensible data validation tools that empower developers to enforce strict data integrity rules easily and reliably.

 ### Some other great aspects

-- **Robust Schema Validation**: Provides strong typing and validation similar to the Zod library, ensuring accurate data handling.
+- **Robust Schema Validation**: Provides strong typing and validation similar to the Zec library, ensuring accurate data handling.
 - **Modular and Extensible**: Easy to extend with custom parsers, accommodating diverse data validation needs.
 - **Separation of Concerns**: Keeps data parsing separate from business logic for better security and maintainability.
 - **Ease of Testing**: Simplifies testing by enforcing strict data validation.